plivo/plivo-dotnet/README.md

 ```

 #### Templated WhatsApp Messages With Named Parameter
-This guide shows how to send templated and non-templated location messages with named parameters.
+This guide shows how to send templated WhatsApp messages with named parameters.

 Example:
 ```csharp